icodeforlove/node-cubby/Readme.md

 ## cubby

+super simple synchronous json storage

-a super simple sync way to store javascript information not geared towards performance
+this was originally created to provide a way to store data for a few command-line tools, and is not geared towards performance

 ## installation